ckeditor/ckeditor5/docs/features/index.md

 # Features

 The number of features available for CKEditor 5 is constantly growing.
 You can find the most recent list of the available ones on the left.
+CKEditor 5 is in active development now and new features are added all the time, while the existing ones are being expanded and improved.
+Newly added or meaningfully updated feature guides are marked with a 🆕&nbsp; icon for easy spotting.

+## Using CKEditor 5 features

-Most of them are easily accessible from a {@link features/toolbar highly configurable toolbar} (if fact there are {@link features/blocktoolbar two of those}) offering buttons and dropdowns you may arrange the way you need.
+Most of the features are easily accessible from a {@link features/toolbar highly configurable toolbar} (if fact there are {@link features/blocktoolbar two of those}) offering buttons and dropdowns you may arrange the way you need.
 Many actions can also be executed with {@link features/keyboard-support keyboard shortcuts}.
 And the whole user interface comes with {@link features/ui-language multitude of translations} and it supports RTL languages.

 ## Feature availability